stewart-lab/skimgpt/README.md

 # GPT-based Paper Analysis

-This repository provides tools to skim through scientific papers and analyze the effectiveness of treatment discussed within them using the OpenAI GPT model.
-The focus is on finding, consolidating, and categorizing abstracts into valid, ineffective, or inconclusive treatments.
+This repository provides tools to SKIM! through scientific papers and analyze the effectiveness of treatment discussed within them using the OpenAI GPT model.
+The focus is on finding, consolidating, and categorizing abstracts into useful, harmful ineffective, or inconclusive treatments.

 ## Directory Structure